LVP Player

 Single Asset Playback

-The following HTML is an example of how to playback a single Uplynk asset using the LVP player:
+The following HTML is an example of how to playback a single Uplynk asset using the LVP Player:

-<div id="limelight_player_211280"></div>
+<div id="lvp_player_211280"></div>

 <script charset="UTF-8" src="https://ovp-static.uplynk.net/limelightjs-player.js"></script>